percona/percona-server-mongodb-operator/source/scaling.rst

 The size of the cluster is controlled by the ``size`` key in the :ref:`operator.custom-resource-options` configuration.

-.. note:: The Operator will not allow rescaling Percona Server for MongoDB with the ``kubectl scale statefulset <StatefulSet name>`` command because this would cause ``size`` configuration options to become out of sync.
+.. note:: The Operator will not allow to scale Percona Server for MongoDB with the ``kubectl scale statefulset <StatefulSet name>`` command as it puts ``size`` configuration options out of sync.

 You can change size separately for different components of your cluster by setting this option in the appropriate subsections: